2003 Honda Accord Insurance Cost

 - Air Bag Discount – Factory air bags or automatic seat belts can get savings of 20% or more.

 Drivers should understand that most of the big mark downs will not be given the whole policy.
 Most only apply to individual premiums such as comp or med pay.
 So when it seems like having all the discounts means you get insurance for free, you’re out of luck.
 However, any discount will help reduce your premiums.

 Car insurance providers like GEICO, State Farm and Progressive regularly use television and radio advertisements.
 They all say the same thing about savings if you move your policy.
 How do they all claim to save you money?

 Different companies can use profiling for the driver that makes them money.
-An example of a desirable insured might be profiled as between the ages of 40 and 55, has no driving citations, and drives newer vehicles.
+An example of a desirable insured might be profiled as between the ages of 40 and 55, with no driving citations, and drives a newer vehicle.
 Any new insured who matches those parameters gets the lowest rates and therefore will pay quite a bit less when switching companies.

-Potential insureds who are not a match for this ideal profile will have to pay a higher premium which usually ends up with the driver buying from a lower-cost company.
+Potential insureds who are not a match for this ideal profile will have to pay a higher premium, which means they usually look elsewhere for coverage.
 Company advertisements say “customers that switch” not “everyone that quotes” save that much money.
 That’s why insurance companies can make the claims of big savings.

 Because of the profiling, you need to get as many quotes as possible.
-Because you never know which car insurance company will give you the biggest savings on Honda Accord insurance.
+Because you never know which car insurance company will give you the biggest savings.

 - Are rock chip repairs covered?

 - Should I get collision insurance on every vehicle?